 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Black Churches Provide Significant Support for the March and Voting (a few steps from this marker); Sherman W. White, Jr. (approx. 0.2 miles away); Highway Construction Destroys Historic Black Neighborhoods (approx. 0.2 miles away); Four Points: One of Several Black Business Hubs in Montgomery (approx. ¼ mile away); Day Street Baptist Church (approx. ¼ mile away); Holt Street Baptist Church (approx. ¼ mile away); Percy Lavon Julian (approx. ¼ mile away); Loveless School/Henry Allen Loveless (approx. ¼ mile away).
 Touch for a list and map of all markers in Montgomery.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 20, 2011, by Dodson M. Curry of Birmingham, Alabama.
-This page has been viewed 1,119 times since then.
+It was originally submitted on June 20, 2011, by Dodson M. Curry of Birmingham, Alabama.
+This page has been viewed 1,216 times since then and 55 times this year.
 Last updated on July 28, 2015, by J. Makali Bruton of Querétaro, Mexico.
 Photos: 1. submitted on June 22, 2011, by Dodson M. Curry of Birmingham, Alabama.
 2, 3. submitted on June 20, 2011, by Dodson M. Curry of Birmingham, Alabama.
 4. submitted on December 11, 2015, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.